Can you create a DIY hyaluronic acid serum that is as sophisticated as those sold by top brands? You certainly can!

 Uses of hyaluronic acid

-Hyaluronic acid in skincare products has two main uses; as an anti-aging ingredient and in wound healing.
+Hyaluronic acid in skincare products has several main uses; as a humectant, an anti-aging ingredient and in wound healing.

 There a lot of interest in using hyaluronic acid to prevent the effects and signs of aging.
 It is found in many moisturizers and serums and it has become a beauty buzz word and ingredient in recent years.